maslovakate/AWS-DE-Certification/README.md

 # Types of data:
 ## 1. Structured

-Definition: Data that is organized in a defined manner or schema, typically found in relational databases.
+Data that is organized in a
+defined manner or schema, typically found in relational databases.